DylanTai/Pixel-Overlay-Toolkit/README.md

 ```bash
 python add_pixels.py <base_image> <pixels.txt> <output_image>
 ```
-Provide your own base image and pixel instruction file.
+Provide your own base image and pair it with the included `rose_pixels.txt` (or your own instruction file).
 The script loads the base sprite, applies every pixel described in the text file, and saves the result as the output image you specify.

 ### Pixel Instruction Format
 Each non-empty, non-comment line in `rose_pixels.txt` must follow: